anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

         name: Brian E. Carpenter
         org: The University of Auckland
         abbrev: Univ. of Auckland
+        postal:
-        postalLine: School of Computer Science
+        - School of Computer Science
-        postalLine: The University of Auckland
+        - The University of Auckland
-        postalLine: PB 92019
+        - PB 92019
-        postalLine: Auckland 1142
+        - Auckland 1142
-        postalLine: New Zealand
+        country: New Zealand
         email: brian.e.carpenter@gmail.com

       -